valkey-io/valkey-doc/docs/interact/pubsub.md

 SUBSCRIBE channel11 ch:00
 ```

-Messages sent by other clients to these channels will be pushed by Redis to all the subscribed clients.
+Messages sent by other clients to these channels will be pushed by Valkey to all the subscribed clients.
 Subscribers receive the messages in the order that the messages are published.

 A client subscribed to one or more channels shouldn't issue commands, although it can `SUBSCRIBE` and `UNSUBSCRIBE` to and from other channels.